Yiling-J/tablepilot/Workflow.md

 *   `type` (string, required): Specifies the type of operation for this step.
 *   `payload` (object, required): An object containing parameters specific to the `type` of this step.

-**Referencing Entities from Previous Steps:**
-When a step depends on an entity (like a table) created or modified by a previous step, you must provide the explicit name or identifier of that entity in the payload.
-The workflow system does not automatically pipe outputs like table names using special templates.
-You need to ensure the names used in subsequent steps match the names defined or generated in prior steps.

-For example, if step 1 creates a table named "customer_data" (defined in its schema file or request payload), a subsequent step that modifies this table must refer to it by the exact name "customer_data" in its `table` parameter.

 ### Step Types and their `payload`

 Here are the available `WorkflowStepType` values and the expected structure for their `payload`: